 The fact is, with this new threat this is going to have to be the way we operate for quite some time and in my humble opinion it is a fantastic opportunity for many companies to actually see the huge jump in productivity this brings with it.

 Operating and running premises and catering to dense office populations costs a lot of money and generates untold stresses as well.

-I think the time is now ripe for explosive growth in the home office environments and associated home office technology to solve a lot of problems for everybody all round.
+I think the time is now ripe for explosive growth in the billions of home office environments and associated home office technology to solve a lot of problems for everybody all round.

 This will in fact produce a win-win situation for near everybody.

 One of the good things the virus will leave us with then, is the change to this work from home as our novel normal.